temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 ### Event loop

-A Workflow Execution is made up of a set of [Events](/docs/concepts/what-is-an-event) called an [Event History](/docs/concepts/what-is-an-event-history).
+A Workflow Execution is made up of a sequence of [Events](/docs/concepts/what-is-an-event) called an [Event History](/docs/concepts/what-is-an-event-history).
 Events are created by the Temporal Cluster in response to either Commands or actions requested by a Temporal Client (such as a request to spawn a Workflow Execution).

 ![Workflow Execution](/diagrams/workflow-execution-swim-lane-01.svg)